Wifx/lorix-os/README.md

 * Git
 * 50 Gbytes of free disk space
 * One of
-  * A Linux based operating system compatible with Docker CE
+  * A Linux based operating system compatible with Docker
   * Ubuntu 20.04

 ## Prepare your environment